Zhiyu-Wei/Dirichlet-Kernel/README.md

 ![screenshot](2.png)
 ![screenshot](3.jpg)

+## App Structure

 - **Tab 1: Data Preparation**
-  - Upload CSV file or use built-in example data
+  - Upload CSV file or use built-in example data.
-  - Select 3 compositional variables (must sum to 1)
+  - Select three compositional variables (must sum to 1).
-  - Choose covariates and response variable
+  - Choose covariates and response variable.
-    ⚠️ *Note: Currently, at least two covariates must be selected to ensure proper functioning of the app.*
+    *Note: Currently, at least two covariates must be selected to ensure proper functioning of the app.*

 - **Tab 2: Ternary Plot**
-  - Visualize smoothed response using Dirichlet kernel smoothing
+  - Visualize the smoothed response surface using Dirichlet kernel smoothing.
-  - Adjust bandwidth (`h`) manually or via cross-validation
+  - Adjust the smoothing bandwidth (`h`) manually or via cross-validation.
-    ⚠️ *Note: The cross-validation interval must be carefully chosen.
-The default range may not always work.*
+    *Note: The cross-validation interval must be carefully chosen.
+The default range may not always be suitable.
-    *If the app crashes or closes automatically, try expanding the interval range, as convergence may have failed.*
+    If the app closes unexpectedly, try expanding the interval range to improve convergence.*
-  - Customize color scale and display options
+  - Customize the color scale and display options:
-    🎨 *Scale color low / high: Set the gradient colors for the smoothed ternary plot (e.g., yellow → blue).*
+    - **Scale color low / high**: Define the gradient colors for the ternary plot (e.g., yellow to blue).
-    🏷 *Color bar title: Customize the label shown on the color bar (e.g., "Predicted Y").*
+    - **Color bar title**: Specify the label for the color scale.
-    🖼 *Plot title: Add a custom title to the ternary plot for display or export.*
+    - **Plot title**: Set a custom title for the plot.
-    🧱 *Resolution slider: Controls the grid density of smoothed values.
-Higher resolution = smoother but slower.*
+    - **Resolution slider**: Control the grid density; higher resolution provides a smoother plot but increases computation time.
-    🔲 *Show boundary: Toggle to display boundary lines based on observed data limits.*
+    - **Show boundary**: Optionally display boundaries based on the observed data range.

 - **Tab 3: Semi-parametric Estimation**
-  - 🧮 Run backfitting algorithm: Decomposes the response into linear (covariate) and nonlinear (compositional) effects.
+  - Run the backfitting algorithm to separate linear covariate effects and nonlinear compositional effects.
-  - 📊 Bootstrap inference for covariates: Resamples the dataset and estimates coefficient uncertainty via standard error and p-values.
+  - Perform bootstrap inference for covariates to obtain standard errors and p-values.
-     ⚠️ *Bootstrap involves high computation; parallel processing is supported to reduce runtime.*
+    *Note: Bootstrap is computationally intensive.
+Parallel processing is supported to reduce execution time.
-     💡 *We recommend using at most half of your system's CPU cores.
-You can check your core count via `parallel::detectCores()` in R.*
+    It is recommended to use no more than half of the available CPU cores.
+You may check your core count using `parallel::detectCores()` in R.*
+  - Set the **tolerance** parameter to control convergence in backfitting.
-     🔁 *Tolerance: The stopping threshold for the iterative backfitting loop.
-Smaller values lead to more accurate convergence but longer runtime.*
+    Smaller values result in more accurate estimates but require longer computation.
-  - 🌊 Visualize residual nonparametric effects: The residual surface after removing linear covariate effects is visualized using Dirichlet kernel smoothing on the ternary plot.
+  - Visualize the residual surface after removing linear effects using Dirichlet kernel smoothing on the ternary plot.